c-mart/dontmoderateme/planning.md

 - Automatically prepend "http://" or "https://" in form input for URL
 - check_daemon logging should report full stack trace
 - Set captcha keys
+- Learn user's time zone and show timestamps in it

 ## Extended Features
 - only accept strong passwords, perhaps use python-zxcvbn